 If any of these points are not satisfied then contact should be made with the Sales Office at Harry Taylor Ltd as soon as possible by telephoning 0161 308 4550.
 In the case of claims for damage, this must be reported in writing within 24 hours of delivery, in order to comply with insurance criteria.

 1.5 Warranty

-The heater is supplied with a 1 year parts and labour warranty and a further year on all parts excluding consumable's.
+The heater is supplied with a 1 year parts and labour warranty.